What’s in This Article

 | Vegetable Intake | 5 servings per day |

-Staying hydrated and well-fed is critical on any hike.
-Dehydration can cause fatigue, dizziness, and poor judgment.
+Dehydration causes fatigue, dizziness, and poor judgment, all of which are dangerous on a trail.
 Drink water regularly instead of waiting until you feel thirsty.
-Aim for about half a liter per hour during moderate activity in moderate temperatures.
-Adjust based on your needs and the conditions.
+Aim for about half a liter per hour during moderate activity in moderate temperatures, and adjust based on heat and exertion level.

-Pack nutritious snacks like nuts, granola bars, dried fruits, and jerky.
-They are lightweight, non-perishable, and easy to carry.
-Complex carbohydrates provide sustained energy while protein helps with muscle recovery.
+Pack nutritious snacks like granola bars, dried fruits, and jerky.
+They’re lightweight, non-perishable, and easy to carry.
+Complex carbohydrates provide sustained energy, while protein supports muscle recovery.
 Plan regular breaks to eat and rest.

 Products Worth Considering